statengeneraal/laws-markdown/verdrag/budapest/treaty/on/the/international/recognition/of/the/deposit/of/etc/BWBV0004052/README.md

 (a) Subject to Articles 8 (1) (c), 12 (4) and 14 (2) (b), the decisions of the Assembly shall require a majority of the votes cast.

-(b) stentions shall not be considered as votes.
+(b) Abstentions shall not be considered as votes.
 (7).

 (a) The Assembly shall meet once in every second calendar year in ordinary session upon convocation by the Director General, preferably during the same period and at the same place as the General Assembly of the Organization.

 (b) The Assembly shall meet in extraordinary session upon convocation by the Director General, either on his own initiative or at the request of one-fourth of the Contracting States.
 (8).
 The Assembly shall adopt its own rules of procedure.

 ### Article  11

 ####International Bureau

 (1).
 The International Bureau shall:

 (i) perform the administrative tasks concerning the Union, in particular such tasks as are specifically assigned to it under this Treaty and the Regulations or by the Assembly;